OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

 sidebar_position: 1
 ---

-This section explains how to leverage the Orbit SDK methods to deploy a <a data-quicklook-from="arbitrum-rollup-chain">`Rollup Orbit chain`</a>:
+This section explains how to use the Orbit SDK to deploy a <a data-quicklook-from="arbitrum-rollup-chain">`Rollup Orbit chain`</a>:

-###### For those who prefer diving directly into coding without an extensive tutorial, we recommend exploring the "create-rollup-eth"  [example]( https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-rollup-eth/index.ts)
+###### For those who prefer diving directly into coding without an extensive tutorial, we recommend exploring the ["create-rollup-eth"  example]( https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/main/examples/create-rollup-eth/index.ts)

-The main benefit of the Orbit SDK is that it facilitates the deployment and fine-tuning of Orbit chains core Smart-Contracts.
+The main benefit of the Orbit SDK lies in facilitating the deployment and fine-tuning of Orbit chains core Smart-Contracts.

-These contracts are deployed on parent chains, they are:
+These contracts are deployed on <a data-quicklook-from="parent-chain">`parent chains`</a>, they are:

 - <a data-quicklook-from="bridge">Bridge contracts</a>
 - Rollup contracts
 - Contracts handling <a data-quicklook-from="fraud-proof">fraud proofs</a>

 Core contracts are the backbone of Arbitrum's <a data-quicklook-from="arbitrum-nitro">Nitro stack</a>, ensuring its robust and efficient operation.
-You explore their code in the [nitro-contracts GitHub repository](https://github.com/OffchainLabs/nitro-contracts).
+You can explore their code in the [nitro-contracts GitHub repository](https://github.com/OffchainLabs/nitro-contracts).

 To streamline the deployment process and make it more efficient, we've developed a key contract called [`RollupCreator` contract](https://github.com/OffchainLabs/nitro-contracts/blob/main/src/rollup/RollupCreator.sol).
 This contract has two primary functions:

 1. [setTemplates](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L63C14-L63C26): specifies which versions of core contract should be deployed and ensures your Orbit chain runs the latest, most efficient contracts versions.

 2. [createRollup](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L107): deploys a new set of core contracts for each Orbit chain instance.
-It uses the templates you set with `setTemplates` so that you can customize each deployment.
+It uses `setTemplates` so that you can customize each deployment.

-These functionalities within the `RollupCreator` provide with a smoother and more user-friendly experience.

-Now, let's review the inputs and configurations required by `createRollup` for a faster chain deployment.
+Let's review the inputs and configurations required by `createRollup` for a faster chain deployment.

 ### Rollup Deployment Parameters Configuration